 What you’re about to read:

-It is designed to lead you right to a well of fantastic business ideas that people will pay you for TODAY.
+It is designed to lead you right to a well of fantastic online business ideas that people will pay you for TODAY.

 Coaching vs online courses: which is best?